joshschmelzle/Get-WLANs/README.md

 # Install from PowerShell Gallery

 You can install [Get-WLANs from the PowerShell Gallery](https://www.powershellgallery.com/packages/Get-WLANs) (PSGallery).

 ```
 Install-Module -Name Get-WLANs
+Import-Module Get-WLANs
+Get-WLANs
 ```

 ![](docs/WindowsTerminal_jgCkTPJBx4.png)

-# Module Usage Example
+# Basic Module Example

+You can sort and format the output of `Get-WLANs` like this:

 ```
 # assuming module was installed from PSGallery.